-During the current year the Management started to make estimates of the claims which occurred but were not reported to the Fund by the employers.
+During the year under review, the Management made estimates of the claims which occurred but were not reported to the Fund by the employers.
 These are based on estimated unreported claims as calculated by the actuaries.
-The average cost per claim is based on the actual claims paid and awards made, estimated outstanding costs (based on the latest and most reliable information available) and the number of claims register.
+The average cost per claim is based on the actual claims paid and awards made, estimated outstanding costs (based on the latest and most reliable information available) and the number of claims registered.